 Over a decade ago, a term called ‘photo addiction’ never existed.
 The era of smartphones with better camera opened the gates for this new idea.
 Seizing the opportunity of the new found market Mike Krieger and Kevin Systrom launched Instagram on October 6, 2010.
 Within hours of the launch, Instagram was flooded with 10,000 new users and within a month, the network has reached 1 million users mark.
-Today Instagram comprises more than 1 billion monthly active users, more than 500 million daily active users, and over 400 million stories are being shared, daily.
+Today Instagram comprises more than 1 billion monthly active users, more than 500 million daily active users, and over 500 million people share Stories on a daily basis.

 #instagood, #selfies, #followme, #picoftheday and many new hashtags became the order of the day.
 Instagram became the social mirror and harnessed the creativity of a common man.
 Instagram proved to be the Cristiano Ronaldo of Silicon Valley; eventually, Facebook proved to be the Real Madrid and bought this photo sharing Giant for a whopping $1 billion.
 A number of celebrities ranging from sports stars to politicians are Insta’s active users.